 - Special Interest Groups

 - Working Groups

 - Individual members [Note: self-nomination is not permitted.
 Submissions must be supported by another volunteer.]

 Putting in a submission is a very straight forward and easy process, involving the completion of a two-page form, containing 7 questions and with a 500-word limit.

 What is the time scale?

-In 2020, all submissions were reviewed and ranked by the Volunteer Advisory Group with the winners announced at the Annual General Meeting on 31st March 2020.
+In 2021, all submissions will be reviewed and ranked by the Volunteers' Advisory Group with the winners announced during Members' Week.

 What could we win?